line/line-bot-sdk-java/lab2.md

 ```
 This will add an remote repository to your git folder.

+> Hint.
+To switch a folder in terminal, you type `cd your_path`.
+For example, you want to change to `c:\temp\mygitfolder`, you type `cd c:\temp\mygitfolder`.
+If you want to access your E drive for example, you should type `e:` in the terminal.
+For macOS and linux, it is very similar except the folder separate symbol is `/`.

 You are doing debugging and testing at the moment, you don't want to corrupt the project.
 Thus, you should also create a branch `test` by